birdfly/Tweaked-iOS-Apps/README.md

 ### Actively injecting requested tweaks into iOS apps and updating to latest versions.

 You are able to sideload these with [AltStore](https://altstore.io/), [Sideloadly](https://sideloadly.io/) or your preferred sideloading service.

-You also should be able to permasign these on jailed 15.0-15.1.1 devices using [TrollStore](https://github.com/opa334/TrollStore).
+You should also be able to permasign these on jailed 15.0-15.1.1 devices using [TrollStore](https://github.com/opa334/TrollStore). _Some users are reporting issues permasigning .ipas made for sideloading, I´m looking into it and if necessary will be releasing separate .ipas to be used with TrollStore._

-Jailbroken devices should install the app from App Store and the tweak from it's repo due to the lack of a settings page with tweaks which support it and substitute/libhooker compatibility issues that may happen.
+Jailbroken devices should install the app from App Store and the tweak from it's repo due to the lack of a settings page with tweaks which support it and substitute/libhooker compatibility issues that ~~may~~ probably will happen.

 All .ipas tested on an iPhone 12 running iOS 15.4.1.